-Oh, you know, just a layer of incredible fudgey brownie, topped with rich chocolate ice cream, topped with crushed Oreos and hot fudge, topped with creamy peanut butter ice cream, all finished off with a cool layer of whipped cream.
-This is brownie bottom ice cream cake, and it’s amazing!
+Well, this amazing cake starts with a layer of incredible fudgy brownie, topped with rich chocolate ice cream, topped with crushed Oreo cookies and hot fudge, topped with creamy peanut butter ice cream, all finished off with a cool layer of whipped cream.
+This is brownie bottom ice cream cake, and it’s absolutely perfect for any celebration!

 Basically it’s made of indulgence and delight.

 And the best part?
 You can customize the layers to your heart’s content, switching out ice cream flavors and toppings (although the toppings go in the middle, so maybe they should be called middlings here…)